 Wish list:

-In the kennel building, there are 10 concrete runs that open up to three exercise yards and five large rooms with attached exercise yards.
-We designate 60 percent of the kennel facility for Sanctuary dogs.
-The other 40 percent is for boarding dogs.
+In the kennel building, there are 10 indoor/outdoor concrete runs that open up to three exercise yards and five large rooms with attached exercise yards.
+We designate 60 percent of the kennel facility for Sanctuary dogs, 40 percent is for boarding dogs.
 The entire kennel building is temperature controlled with in-floor heating and air conditioning.
+Dogs in the exercise yards have access to a temperature-controlled building as well.
+The three dog buildings were renovated extensively from 2016-2020.

 Dog “to do” list: